 The article will bring more detail on topics such as:

-This chapter will discuss what size reduction equipment is, their construction, and how they function.
+This chapter will discuss what size reduction equipment is, its construction, and how it functions.

-Size reduction equipment are machines that crush and grind materials to reduce their size.
-This equipment comes from pulverizers which do the same task, the names are used interchangeably.
+Size reduction equipment refers to machines that crush and grind materials to reduce their size.
+Pulverizers are a type of size equipment, the names are used interchangeably.
 Size reduction is an essential component of a wide range of industrial processes.

-Every size reduction machine is designed with a certain throughput or fuel grinding capacity at a particular Hardgrove grindability index (HGI) based on a definite raw coal volume, desired fitness level, and moisture content.
+Every size reduction machine is designed with a certain throughput or fuel grinding capacity at a particular Hardgrove Grindability Index (HGI) number based on a definite raw coal volume, desired fitness level, and moisture content.
 These factors are important and should all be taken into consideration when discussions of size reduction equipment capacity become serious.
 A well-performing size pulverizer or reduction machine also needs good fuel fineness and optimum airflows, among other performance attributes, to achieve prime combustion for a boiler.
-Size reduction media vary in design but they all have some things in common: grinding media.
+Size reduction media vary in design, but they all have some things in common: grinding media.
 Grinding media is also moved by the use of a motor which provides the rotary action which makes pulverizing possible.

 The friction in size reduction equipment is a result of grinding media, which can refer to many different coarse materials such as non-sparking lead, ceramics, brass, bronze, and flint.
 Crushers also come in materials including steel, stainless steel, and stainless steel with wear-resistant coating.

 Some elements, like silicon or carbon, may be regarded as ceramics.
 Ceramic materials endure chemical erosion, which happens in other materials exposed to caustic or acidic environments.
-Ceramics typically can endure very elevated temperatures, in the range of 1,000 °C to 1,600 °C. This makes them ideal for grinding where temperatures can get very high.
+Ceramics typically can endure very elevated temperatures in the range of 1832°F to 2,912 °F (1,000 °C to 1,600 °C).
+This makes them ideal for grinding where temperatures can get very high.

-The modern ceramic substances that are categorized as advanced ceramics are inclusive of tungsten carbide and silicon carbide.
+The modern ceramic substances categorized as advanced ceramics include tungsten carbide and silicon carbide.
 Both are treasured for their abrasion resistance and therefore find usage in applications like the wearing plates of size reduction devices in mining operations.

 Non-sparking lead is categorized by its lack of ferrous metal (iron and steel), implying it does not cause sparks during the grinding process.
-Lead is highly ductile, dense, and malleable and is a bad conductor of electricity.
-Lead is resistant to corrosion and very durable.
+Lead is highly ductile, dense, and malleable and is a bad conductor of electricity; however, lead is resistant to corrosion and very durable.

-Brass is a zinc and copper alloy, in amounts that can be mixed to obtain different electrical, chemical, and mechanical properties.
-Brass is comparable to bronze, another copper alloy which utilizes tin instead of zinc.
-Both brass and bronze also may be inclusive of small amounts of a variety of elements including lead, arsenic, phosphorus, aluminum, silicon, and manganese.
+Brass is a zinc and copper alloy that can be mixed in different amounts to obtain electrical, chemical, and mechanical properties.
+Brass is comparable to bronze, another copper alloy, which utilizes tin instead of zinc.
+Both brass and bronze also may include small amounts of a variety of elements, including lead, arsenic, phosphorus, aluminum, silicon, and manganese.
 Brass is still generally utilized in applications where resistance to corrosion and reduced friction are needed.
 Brass is at times utilized in cases where it is pertinent that sparks not be produced, such as in milling machines.

 Bronze is a copper alloy, usually with 12 to 12.5% of tin and sometimes with more metals (like aluminum, nickel, zinc, or manganese) and often metalloids or nonmetals like silicon, phosphorus, or arsenic.
-These additives create a variety of alloys which can be harder than copper only, or have more beneficial attributes, like ductility, strength, or machinability.
+These additives create a variety of alloys harder than pure copper or with increased beneficial attributes, like ductility, strength, or machinability.
 This makes bronze ideal for size reduction equipment.
-Bronze struck against a material will not create sparks, unlike steel.
+In addition, bronze struck against a material will not create sparks, unlike steel.

-Flint is a sedimentary crystalline type of quartz mineral, classified as a variety of cherts which are found in marly limestone or chalk.
-Flint is typically black, dark gray, green, brown, or white in color, and at times has a waxy or glassy appearance.
-Flint pebbles are utilized as media in ball milling to grind materials for the industry of ceramics.
-The pebbles are handpicked depending on color.
+Flint is a sedimentary crystalline type of quartz mineral, classified as a variety of cherts that are found in marly limestone or chalk.
+Flint is typically black, dark gray, green, brown, or white in color, and, at times, has a waxy or glassy appearance.
+Flint pebbles are utilized as media in ball milling to grind materials fin the ceramics industry.
+The pebbles are handpicked depending on their color.
 Blue-gray pebbles have a low chromophoric oxide content and are less harmful to the ceramic composition color after firing.

-Steel is an iron alloy made, usually a fraction of carbon to enhance its fracture resistance and strength in comparison to other iron forms.
+Steel is an iron alloy usually made with a fraction of carbon to enhance its fracture resistance and strength compared to other iron forms.
 The growth in steel's durability in comparison to pure iron is conceivable by lowering iron's ductility only.
 As crushing media, steel could be made into balls or bars.

 High carbon steel bars may be used in place of balls.
-This size reduction equipment has a very constant fine output and power usage is low.
-It is not suitable however for very tough objects.
-It is mostly effective with sticky objects that may stick balls together in inert granular materials, since the grander weight of the bars makes them pull apart again.
+This size reduction equipment has a very consistent fine output and low power usage.
+It is not suitable, however, for very tough objects.
+It is most effective with sticky objects that may stick balls together in inert granular materials, since the grander weight of the bars makes them pull apart again.

-Pulverizers process material continuously or in batches by taking incoming objects, usually on a conveyor belt, spinning it and crushing and grinding it, then putting it to the exit.
+Pulverizers process material continuously or in batches by taking incoming objects, usually on a conveyor belt, spinning it and crushing and grinding them, then putting them to the exit.
 They may also heat, cool, or ventilate materials as they exit.

 The considerations when choosing size reduction equipment include: